-- We often serve these with yogurt and “sprinkles” – otherwise known as flax seed meal.
+- We often serve these with almond yogurt and “sprinkles” – otherwise known as flax seed meal.
 When my kids were really little I called flax seed meal, “sprinkles” and the name stuck!
-No need for syrup as the bananas give them a naturally sweet taste.

 These need little explanation, are super easy, and older kids can make these themselves.
 Many of these items are in our cupboard or freezer at all times.
 My boys usually get their own breakfasts, so I need options that are super easy to prep.

 - G-free waffles and nut butter or yogurt.

 - These Teff Brownies (yes, it’s that viral picture on Pinterest!)are packed with protein – and Brownies for Breakfast!

 - Salami(no dyes or antibiotics) and cheese – both of my kids LOVE this!!